marcoscz1995/CrowdMarker/README.md

 You should see output like this in your terminal: `/dev/input/event7`.
 Record the number you see at the end of the output.
 In this case I would record 7 as my keyboard event number.

-### Make PyAutoGui "compatible" with Evdev using the output from the about step

--`sudo chmod a+r /dev/input/event7`

 ### Determine keyboard key codes
 Run keycode_determiner.py